Carbon footprint reporting to become mandatory for UK listed companies from 2013

-On 20 June 2012 the government announced that they would be mandating carbon reporting by quoted companies from 2013; they will then review the effectiveness of such reporting in 2015 before deciding in 2016 whether to extend the requirements to all large companies.
+On 20 June 2012 the government announced that it would be mandating carbon reporting by quoted companies from 2013; it will then review the effectiveness of such reporting in 2015 before deciding in 2016 whether to extend the requirements to all large companies.

 The Companies Act 2006 (Strategic & Directors Report) Regulations 2013 introduces a new requirement for UK quoted companies to report their global carbon footprint, amongst other associated disclosures, in the Directors’ report section of their annual report for financial years ending on or after 30 September 2013.

 Carbon emissions often cost more than companies realise; whether it is from building energy costs, carbon taxes, staff travel, vehicle fleet fuels and logistics, or under-utilised assets.
 Taking a strategic approach to managing these costs systematically across the organisation can bring significant operational cost reductions, while at the same time meeting the new regulatory requirement.

 "Only 22% of companies currently report a decrease in absolute emissions."

 Deloitte recently examined how UK listed companies publicly reported their greenhouse gas emissions, or ‘corporate carbon footprint’, finding barely a third made the necessary disclosures of ‘scope’ and only 8% correctly disclosed their reporting boundary.
 These results suggest that many UK quoted companies have some way to go before they are ready to comply.
 For further details, and for our view of what good practice reporting looks like, please see our latest UK Carbon Reporting Survey.